indiana-university/rivet-docs/content/components/navigation/header.md

 To create a nested navigation structure you can use Rivet's standard dropdown menus.
 Dropdown menus can be nested inside of any of the main navigation `li` elements and implemented using the appropriate data attributes on the dropdown.

 ### Nested navigation inside drawer
-To create a nested navigation
+To create a nested navigation structure you can use Rivet's dropdown menus along with the rivet drawer nav.
+Dropdown menus can be nested inside of the rivet drawer navigation `li` and accompanying `ul` elements using the appropriate data attributes on the dropdown.

 {{< code >}}<!-- Drawer with nested nav -->
 <div class="rvt-drawer" aria-hidden="true" id="mobile-drawer">